Updated: May 20, 2020

 Something I have always had an issue with is eating more food to gain weight.
 I am a naturally skinny-smaller person and it's hard for me to gain weight.
 To gain weight/muscle you need to eat an extra 500-700 calories a week.

 If you get full fast, are naturally skinny, or just need a boost, this is the guide you have been waiting for.
 These are my go-to calorie adders that help me eat more, but not feel stuffed.

-Olive Oil - (Light) Olive oil is a perfect calorie adder because it is so light and can be added to anything.
+Olive oil is a perfect calorie adder because it is so light and can be added to anything.
 Olive oil is roughly 120 calories per tablespoon, this means that just adding a little oil to cook your food or pouring it over your food can help.
-Be cautious, because it is a source of fat, you do not want to be pour olive oil to every single meal, everyday.
+Be cautious, because it is a source of fat, you do not want to pour olive oil to every single meal, every day.

 Whey Protein (Medium)- Whey is a great way to get extra protein and add calories to your meal.
-I tend to use whey in addition to chicken breast to get more protein.
-Depending on your whey, 1 scoop could be from 100-250 calories.
-Your choice of whey is important, however, some whey's have extra sugar and sodium which you want to avoid.
+Depending on your whey, 1 scoop could be from 100-350 calories.
+My favorite whey is the FNX Reform Vegan Whey in Chocolate (save 15% by using code: Scorp) Your choice of whey is important, however, some whey's have extra sugar and sodium which you want to avoid.
 Whey also tends to make people retain more water so be careful of bloat.

-Nuts (Light) - All kinds of nuts can help increase your calories and be a quick snack.
+All kinds of nuts can help increase your calories and be a quick snack.
 1 cup of mixed nuts can be as high as 800 calories!
 Peanuts, pecans, walnuts, almonds, pistachios and pine nuts are my favorite ones to eat.
-I like to eat homemade trailmix for a snack or add pecans to some of my meals.
+I like to eat homemade trail mix for a snack or add pecans to some of my meals.